friendica/red/doc/Profiles.md

 **Keywords and Directory Search**

 On the site Directory page, you may search for people with published profiles who are on this site.
 The search is typically for your nickname or part of your full name.
 However this search will also match against other profile fields - such as gender, location, "about", work, and education.
 You may also include "Keywords" in your default profile - which may be used to search for common interests with other members.
-These keywords are *not* displayed on your profile page.
+You have two sets of keywords available - public and private.
+Private keywords are *not* visible to anybody.
 You could use these keywords to locate people who share membership in secret societies, or that share a love of fishing (for example) - without making this information visible on your public profile.
-In Friendika version 2.2 and later there are two sets of Keywords - public and private.
 Public keywords are used in the friend suggestion tool and although they aren't readily visible, they may be seen by viewing the HTML of your profile page.
-Private keywords are hidden and secret.
-(Keywords from earlier releases are all converted into private keywords during upgrade).

 Directory searches are also able to use "boolean" logic so that you can search for "+lesbian +Florida" and find those who's sexual preference (or keywords) contain the world "lesbian" and that live in Florida.
 See the section on "Topical Tags" on the [[Tags-and-Mentions]] page for more information on performing boolean searches.